peterkuma/ds-format/docs/_includes/cmds.md

 - *attrs*: Pairs of old and new attribute names as *oldattr*`:` *newattr*.
 If *newattr* is `none`, remove the attribute.
 - *input*: Input file.
 - *output*: Output file.
+- *options*: See help for ds for global options.
+Note that with this command *options* can only be supplied before the command name or at the end of the command line.

 Examples: